farm-fe/farm/README.md

 - **This project is still under development.
 Contributions are welcome**.
 - A executable react demo is available under `examples/react`; see [RoadMap](https://github.com/farm-fe/farm/issues/7) for our goals.

-This project is built on SWC Project, using swc for html/css/js/tsx/ts/jsx parsing, optimizing and codegen.
+This project is built on SWC Project, using swc for html/css/js/tsx/ts/jsx parsing, transforming, optimizing and codegen.